lukasz-cpu/java-learning-materials/README.md

 - [Grokking Algorithms](https://www.manning.com/books/grokking-algorithms) - basic book of algorithms, perfect if you only want to know basics.
 Examples and implementations are written in Python - so it may be problem for you.
 - [T. Cormen - Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) - algorithms bible, most recomended algorithm book.
 One thing - half of a book is about discrete math, so math knowledge is rather required.
 This book describes data structures also, so it's really good knowledge source.

--[R. Sedgewick - Algorithms](https://www.amazon.com/gp/product/032157351X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=algs4-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=032157351X) - Another very good book.
+- [R. Sedgewick - Algorithms](https://www.amazon.com/gp/product/032157351X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=algs4-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=032157351X) - Another very good book.
 I recommend this book - because all examples are writen in Java.
 There is also ~200 pages about Java language - so it's perfect choice if you're learning Java.

 ## Hibernate